aeon-toolkit/aeon-admin/gsoc/README.md

 ## Experience Requirements

-Experience requirements will vary by project, and are listed in the project ideas.
+Experience requirements will vary by project and are listed in the project ideas.
-We categorise projects by complexity as either Low, Medium, or High and will expect an increasing amount of background knowledge accordingly.
+We categorise projects by complexity as either Low, Medium, or High, and will expect an increasing amount of background knowledge accordingly.
 All projects will require a good understanding of Python programming and Git.